spotify/gcs-tools/README.md

 ## How it works:

 To make avro-tools work with GCS we need:
- * GCS connector jars + it's dependencies (avro-tools already has all the hadoop depenecies)
+ * GCS connector jars + it's dependencies (avro-tools already has all the hadoop dependencies)
  * configure GCS connector

 ### GCS connector configuration